Course Summary

 Application requirements for GradDip:

-- Personal Statement (500 - 1000 words max: Why do you wish to take this MA in Languages and Image Studies?
+1. Personal Statement (500 - 1000 words max: Why do you wish to take this GradDip in Languages and Image Studies?
 Any prior experience of Image Studies?
 Any prior experience of Language Study e.g. BA level studies OR travel OR school OR self-taught OR hobby OR other?)
 Please also list which 1 or 2 languages you might wish to study (and estimated level).

-- English Language Test (in line with UCD language requirements).
+3. English Language Test (in line with UCD language requirements).
 Applicants whose first language is not English are required to submit evidence of their English language proficiency.
 IELTS (Academic) Overall Band Score of 6.5 with no component band score below 6.0 and 6.5 in Writing and Speaking bands normally required or equivalent.
+The School may waive the requirement for an IELTS or equivalent English language test score (typically 6.5 in all four components) if you can provide satisfactory evidence that you have completed a university degree (BA, BSc, MA) taught entirely in English or at an English-speaking institution.
+Please submit appropriate documentation to support your claim, along with all other required materials.
+The School will review your submission and inform you of the outcome.

-- A short online interview exchange should be expected in advance of final acceptance to MALI
+5. A short online interview exchange should be expected in advance of final acceptance to GDLI.

 Application Details